 Creating a Safety Plan

-CVTC can help whether you're still in the relationship or not.
-For many people, it does not feel safe to leave immediately.
-If you are currently being hurt, it is important that you think of ways to stay safe.
+If you are in an abusive relationship it is important that you think of ways to stay safe.
 The tips below are some things to consider.

 - Find a safe place to go.
 If possible, arrange to stay with family or friends during an emergency.
 If that is not an option, find a Domestic Violence Shelter in New York City by calling 1-800-621-HOPE.